 COVID-19 pandemic, according to Igoe M. is the greatest test since the formation of United Nations after the World War II.
-So far the total numbers of reported cases is now well over one million and with nearly seven hundred deaths from the pandemic at the time this article was written.

 The pandemic has continued to send shock waves across the world shuttering entire world economies and plunging the global health, development and humanitarian organizations into a prolonged worldwide crisis.
 The COVID-19 pandemic seems set to displace and redefine other world priorities judging from its devastating effects on human population.